-Brian Abrams is the author of Obama: An Oral History, 2009-2017 (Little A Books) and the best-selling Kindle Single AND NOW...An Oral History of "Late Night With David Letterman," 1982-1993 and the critically acclaimed Gawker: An Oral History and Die Hard: An Oral History.
+Brian Abrams is the author of Obama: An Oral History, 2009-2017 (Little A Books) and the best-selling Kindle Singles AND NOW...An Oral History of "Late Night With David Letterman," 1982-1993, Gawker: An Oral History, and Die Hard: An Oral History.
 His first book, Party Like a President: True Tales of Inebriation, Lechery, and Mischief from the Oval Office (Workman Publishing), was featured on The Tonight Show Starring Jimmy Fallon and NPR: Morning Edition.

 But Abrams’s skills go beyond rigorous reporting.
 As BuzzFeed’s first-ever weekend editor, he single-handedly reigned over the homepage and social media feeds at a time when the burgeoning site was pulling in ~30 million monthly views.
 He also launched audience development programs for media companies such as Dennis Publishing and Viacom to help them continue their missions to own smart spaces online.
-For four years at the satirical quarterly Heeb Magazine, he produced tongue-in-cheek ad campaigns, wrangled celebrities for controversial photo shoots, and managed live events in multiple cities.
+For four years at the satirical Heeb Magazine, he produced tongue-in-cheek ad campaigns, wrangled celebrities for irreverent photo shoots, and managed live events in multiple cities.

 Abrams has written for Washington Post Magazine, Film Drunk, and The Lowbrow Reader.
 He lives in New York City.
 You can follow him on Twitter @BrianAbrams.